SGNL-ai/adapter-template/README.md

 ### 4. Local Testing

-As specified in the [Getting Started](#1-getting-started) section, you can run the adapter server locally either through Docker or directly with `go run`.
+As specified in the [Getting Started](#1-getting-started) section, you can run the adapter locally either through Docker or directly with `go run`.

 ```go
 go run cmd/adapter/main.go